lifelib-dev/lifelib/makedocs/source/quickstart/index.rst

 Running Notebooks locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Jupyter notebooks on :doc:`notebooks` page are also included in lifelib projects, and can be executed on your local computer by running Jupyter Notebook locally.
+Jupyter notebooks on :doc:`/notebooks` page are also included in lifelib projects, and can be executed on your local computer by running Jupyter Notebook locally.
 For example, if you create a project folder named ``myifrs17sim`` from